2025 Speakers

 AlAnoud M Al-Mosleh

-Head of Research and Policy Advocacy at the Investment Promotion Agency (Invest Qatar)
+Head of Research & Policy Advocacy, Investment Promotion Agency (Invest Qatar)

 AlAnoud M Al-Mosleh has extensive legal experience in Commercial International Dispute Resolution, Corporate Governance, and Policy Advocacy.
 She holds a Master of Laws (LL.M) in International Dispute Resolution from Fordham University School of Law (New York) and a Bachelor of Laws (LL.B) from Qatar University College of Law.